 THA.1 Demonstrate proficiency in performance or technical theatre.
-THA 331 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
-Met Student met 100% of the criteria design_final.pdf THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives

-Direct - Presentation Has the criterion Not taught this semester been met yet?
+Assessment Measures THA 331 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
+Not taught this year.
+THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester been met yet?